HawtDogFlvrWtr/puppetfacts/README.md

 * Apache 2.4.X +
 * Php 5.4.16 +

-To install, simply clone this repository into the folder of your choice, create a credentials, and systems folder with permissions for your apache service to access them, and configure apache to access it.
-Ensure that all files and folders have the correct permission for apache to write files.
+To install, simply clone this repository into the folder of your choice, and run install.sh with bash.
+This should create the credentials and systems folders for you, and set the appropriate permissions.
 For simplicity sake, the web application creates files on disk rather than in a database.

 ## Usage
 ### Api